-- a.
-The individual programs will be primarily responsible for monitoring the compliance of their trainees with this policy. - b.
+- b.
 As additional oversight, the GME office will monitor ACSC and DEA certificate compliance in January of each year, and copies of current ACSC and DEA certificates must be provided to the GME office prior to contract renewal for the next academic year. - c.
-The GME office/DIO will monitor for any trainees not in compliance with obtaining or maintaining their ACSC/DEA certificates. - d.
+The GME office/DIO will monitor for trainees not in compliance with obtaining or maintaining their ACSC/DEA certificates. - d.
 Noncompliant trainees will be reported to the GMEC and addressed on a case-by-case basis. - e.
 This disciplinary action is not grievable and cannot be appealed by the trainee. - 4.
-Trainees in training programs where controlled substances are not prescribed will not be required to obtain a DEA registration or ACSC. - 5.
-However, they must obtain a limited or unrestricted Alabama medical license as outlined above. - 6.
-As with all GME Programs, trainees may not prescribe or order-controlled substances without DEA and ACSC certificates.

-K. Educational and Work Hours

-- 1. All GME Programs are required to incorporate the ACGME and USA GME Policies and Procedures on educational and work hours into their individual program's policy and procedure manual. - 2.
+Trainees in training programs where controlled substances are not prescribed will not be required to obtain a DEA registration or ACSC.
+However, they must obtain a limited or unrestricted Alabama medical license as outlined above. - 5.
+As with all GME Programs, trainees may not prescribe or order-controlled substances without DEA and ACSC certificates. - K. Educational and Work Hours - 1.
+All GME Programs are required to incorporate the ACGME and USA GME Policies and Procedures on educational and work hours into their individual program's policy and procedure manual. - 2.
 Trainees will be required to follow their GME Program's policy on educational and work hours. - 3.
-USA GME Educational and Work Hours Policies are outlined in Section IX of this manual.

-L. Moonlighting

-- Trainees may undertake moonlighting activities only in accordance with USA GME Policies and Procedures and individual program specific written policies and procedures. - 2.
-Moonlighting is not required by USA Health.
-The USA GME Moonlighting Policies and Procedures are found in section IX of this manual.

-M. Participation in Educational and Professional Activities

-- 1. Trainees are expected to develop a personal program of learning to foster continued professional growth with guidance from the teaching staff that leads to measurable achievement of educational and professional outcomes as outlined below: - 2.
-Incorporation of the Six Core Competencies - a.
-Patient Care that is compassionate, appropriate, and effective for the treatment of health problems and the promotion of health;
+USA GME Educational and Work Hours Policies are outlined in Section IX of this manual. - L. Moonlighting - 1.
+Trainees may undertake moonlighting activities only in accordance with USA GME Policies and Procedures and individual program specific written policies and procedures. - 2.
+Moonlighting is not required by USAH.
+The USA GME Moonlighting Policies and Procedures are found in section IX of this manual. - M. Participation in Educational and Professional Activities - Trainees are expected to develop a personal program of learning to foster continued professional growth with guidance from the teaching staff that leads to measurable achievement of educational and professional outcomes as outlined in the Six Core Competencies below: - a.
+Patient Care that is compassionate, appropriate, and effective for the treatment of health problems and the promotion of health; - b.
+Medical Knowledge that demonstrates knowledge of established and evolving biomedical, clinical, epidemiological and social-behavioral sciences, as well as the application of this knowledge to patient care;

-- Medical Knowledge that demonstrates knowledge of established and evolving biomedical, clinical, epidemiological and social-behavioral sciences, as well as the application of this knowledge to patient care; - Practice-based Learning and Improvement that demonstrates the ability to investigate and evaluate their care of patients, appraise and assimilate scientific evidence, and continuously improve patient care based on constant self-evaluation and life-long learning; - Interpersonal and Communication Skills that result in the effective exchange of information and collaboration with patients, their families, and other health professionals; - e.
+- c.
+Practice-based Learning and Improvement that demonstrates the ability to investigate and evaluate their care of patients, appraise and assimilate scientific evidence, and continuously improve patient care based on constant self-evaluation and life-long learning; - d.
+Interpersonal and Communication Skills that result in the effective exchange of information and collaboration with patients, their families, and other health professionals; - e.
 Professionalism that demonstrates a commitment to carrying out professional responsibilities and an adherence to ethical principles; and - f.
-Systems-based Practice that demonstrates an awareness of and responsiveness to the larger context and system of health care, as well as the ability to call effectively on other resources in the system to provide optimal health care. - Participation in the educational and scholarly activities of their GME Programs and, as required, assume responsibility for teaching and supervision of trainees and students; - 4.
-Participation on appropriate committees and councils whose actions affect trainee education and/or patient care; - 5.
-Participation in educational programs offered by USA Health and GME programs; and - 6.
+Systems-based Practice that demonstrates an awareness of and responsiveness to the larger context and system of health care, as well as the ability to call effectively on other resources in the system to provide optimal health care. - Participation in the educational and scholarly activities of their GME Programs and, as required, assume responsibility for teaching and supervision of trainees and students; - 3.
+Participation on appropriate committees and councils whose actions affect trainee education and/or patient care; - 4.
+Participation in educational programs offered by USAH and GME programs; and - 5.
 Submission of confidential written evaluations of the faculty members and the educational experience to the program director, at least annually.